What happened in the West Bank?

 - Clear information on entitlements and selection criteria

-Support to Civil Defence Centres strengthens local capacity to respond not only to conflict‑related emergencies, but also to climate‑related disasters, contributing to longer‑term resilience.
+Support to Civil Defence Centres strengthened local capacity to respond not only to conflict‑related emergencies, but also to climate‑related disasters, contributing to longer‑term resilience.